SkyLined/mHive/README.md

 Emitted when the worker no more connections to masters and stopped listening for new connection requests.
 This can happen when there is a network error or after you tell the worker to stop.

+#### Properties:
+##### `Object dfActivities`
+An associative array of activities that the worker can perform.
+Each activity is identified by  a (string) name, which is associated with a function that performs the activity and returns a result.
+The result must be a value that can be converted to a string using `JSON.stringify`.

 #### Methods:
 ##### `undefined fStop()`